Monday, February 1st, 2016 | Book Signing, Books, Radio | No Comments

 May 18 – As the author of 27 books, Mike will be speaking to a creative writing class at West Waterloo High School, talking to young students about the joy of writing and how to get started as a writer.
 He will also discuss his latest adventures in Hollywood, with two movie projects under way.
 Mike has talked to these West Waterloo writing classes five times in recent years for Donna Huff, teacher extraordinaire (and wife of wrestling coaching legend Don Huff) and enjoys it very much.

 June 27-30 – One of the biggest wrestling events of the summer is set for June 27-July 2 in Orlando, Florida, where the Scholastic Duals Wrestling Tournament will be held at the ESPN Wide World of Sports Complex.
 Over 1,600 wresters are expected to compete.
 The AAU Wrestling Hall of Fame banquet will be held on June 29, and Mike will be the featured speaker at the banquet.
 Mike was inducted into the AAU hall of fame in 2005 but this is the first year he has been able to attend the event.
-Mike and Bev will have several tables of wrestling items for display and for sale during the wrestling tournament, and they invite you to stop by and learn more about their exciting new project, Who’s Who of Wrestling website.
+Mike and Bev will have several tables of wrestling items for display and for sale during the wrestling tournament.

 July 11 – Mike and Bev will be the guests at the 2015 Midwest National Wrestling Tournament in Bloomington, Illinois.
 The event will be held at the Shirk Center on Illinois Wesleyan University campus, with over 1,000 wrestlers expected to compete.
 Mike and Bev will have several tables of memorable items for display and books, posters and card for sale.
-Plan to stop by and visit them and earn more about the news and exciting Who’s Who of Wrestling website.
+Plan to stop by and visit them.

 Sept.
 15 – On this date, Mike will be the featured speaker at the “Golden Opportunities” program for senior adults at the First Baptist Church in Marshalltown, beginning at 11 a.m.
 He will talk about his books “Triumph and Tragedy” and “Lowell Park”, as well as his overall writing career.